mahankarimiii02/Reverse-Shell-using-Python/README.md

 4. In all 3 ```.py``` files put the ip address and port number (Default is 127.0.0.1:12345)
 5. Save the changes
 6. Before you run those two client files, make sure that ```server.py``` is running so they can connect to server

+# Warning
+This is only for educational purposes, any abusement is out of my responsibility